-If you want to make your French sound fluent, or at least pretty bomb.com, getting to know the subtle, non-obvious differences between words is an absolute must.
+Each verb has specific uses, so if you want to make your French sound fluent, getting to know the subtle, non-obvious differences between these verbs is an absolute must.

 1. To know how to do something